 Make sure you punish the behavior and not the child.

 The first minutes of class are crucial!
-Have a procedure set up for the students to start with as soon as they get into class.
-Every teacher has a routine for their classroom.
-Many teachers wait for all the students to come inside, sit down and greet the students and do roll call (attendance), but you are wasting precious time!
+Every teacher has a routine for their classroom, but teachers of younger students should have a morning routine that includes reading the day and date, a morning question and morning meeting before starting lessons.
+Teachers of older students must also have a procedure set up for the students to start with as soon as they get into class.
+Many teachers wait for all the students to come inside, sit down and greet the students and then do roll-call (attendance), but you are wasting precious time!
+(See Tip 16!)

 Instead, have a procedure for when the students come in where they have to open up their books and review work they’ve done, or preview the work that you will be doing.
 Or they can take out a book to read, but get them into your classroom and get them working as quickly as possible.

 You can take roll call while they’re sitting down, instead of having a discussion with the students.
-I know some teachers like to have roll call because it calms the students down.
-If that is what you like to do, then by all means do so, but I still think it’s very important to get the students working as soon as possible.
+I know some teachers like to have roll-call because it calms the students down.
+If that is what you like, then by all means, do so, but I still think it’s very important to get the students working as soon as possible.

 So, when they get into the classroom, they know the teacher expects me to take out my book and to do this.
 So, you don’t have the problem of coming into the class telling the kids, “Okay everyone, settle down, settle down.
 Jimmy put away, take your seat…” So, when they get into the classroom, they have to sit down, they have to take out their books and they are ready to work.
 Trust me, if your principal sees this happening in your class, they will be so impressed with you because teachers generally don’t do that.
 So, you will stand out from other teachers if you get your students working as soon as they get into your classroom.